H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 - Authority to redefine what counts as legitimate contribution or who is eligible to participate.
 - Decisions to expand pilot scope; these must be made by affected communities, not solely by technical or academic staff.

+---

+### Stage 2 – Low‑Risk Digital Commons (No Money, No Credit Beyond MountainShares)

+**Aim:** Layer in a minimal digital commons focused on visibility and memory, grounded in what is already working in MountainShares pilots.

+**Practices**

+- Launch an initial version of **The Commons** as a local story and mapping space: memorials, offers and needs, hazard reports, event listings, and transparent views of certain MountainShares flows (e.g., aggregate circulation, not individual balances).
+- Implement strict privacy and consent defaults; allow pseudonymity and “offline‑only” markers for sensitive content.
+- Use the platform to support and document existing practices (e.g., food distributions, band rehearsals, work days, church drives) that are already being recognized in MountainShares.

+**Roles**

+- **Community moderators and trusted stewards** – oversee content norms, conflict resolution, and privacy enforcement.
+- **MountainShares participants** – help decide what transaction‑related information, if any, should be visible in The Commons, and at what level of aggregation.
+- **Technologists and youth** – maintain the platform, provide training, translate between interface and elders’ needs.

+**Must not be delegated**

+- Final say on platform norms and sanctions (remains with community bodies, not Ms. Jarvis or the DAO).
+- Decisions about forwarding Commons or MountainShares data to outside agencies or firms.

+---

 ### Stage 3 – Conditional Integration with Policy and Infrastructure